Hwasong-15: Confirmed tests

+Alleged tests

+The ICBM launch of 24 March 2022, which was claimed by North Korean state media as the launch of Hwasong-17, may be a test of Hwasong-15 or its modified version, according to South Korean and US intelligence.

 Modified version

-North Korea launched an ICBM on 3 November 2022 from the Sunan area toward the east.
-Initially, South Korea assumed the missile as Hwasong-17.
-The missile flew for 30 minutes with a maximum speed of Mach 15, flew 750 km and achieved an altitude of about 2000 km; it disappeared from the radar before going over Japan.
-This could be a launch failure, as the missile appears to have failed after second stage separation and falling into the sea.
+North Korea launched what appears to be an ICBM on 3 November 2022 from the Sunan area toward the east.
+Initially, South Korea assumed the missile to be a Hwasong-17.
+It reached a maximum speed of 15 Mach, flew 750 km and achieved an altitude of about 2000 km.
+The 30-minute flight ended after disappearing from the radar before going over Japan.
+It could be a failure as the second stage likely failed after separation before falling into the sea.
+Japan issued alerts to residents in Miyagi, Yamagata and Niigata prefectures under the J-Alert system as they assessed that the missile could overfly the country on a trajectory toward the Pacific Ocean, although later reports indicated it did not cross Japan.

-On 7 November 2022, North Korea released information and images for missile launches from 2 to 5 November.
+Four days after the launch, North Korea released information and images for missile launches from 2 to 5 November.
 The ICBM launch of 3 November was referred as the launch of a ballistic missile "to paralyze enemy operation command systems".
-Images released by North Korea indicated that the missile could be a modified and shortened version of Hwasong-15, with an elongated shroud, a shortened first stage, and a possible third stage.
-It was unofficially named as Hwasong-15A or Hwasong-15B.
+Images released by North Korea indicated a modified and shortened version of Hwasong-15, with an elongated shroud, a shortened first stage and a possible third stage.
+It was unofficially named Hwasong-15A or Hwasong-15B.